Houston riot of 1917: The mutiny and riot

 The soldiers soon received reports of impending violence by an angry white mob.
 Major K.S.
 Snow revoked all passes for the evening and ordered the guard around Camp Logan to be increased, but later that evening stumbled upon a group of men attempting to arm themselves from one of the supply tents.
 Snow ordered the men to assemble without arms and warned them that it was "utterly foolish, foolhardy, for them to think of taking the law into their own hands."
 One of the men, who had smuggled his rifle into the formation, fired it and cried out that a mob was approaching the camp.
-At this point, order broke down completely and the soldiers mobbed the supply tents, grabbing rifles and ammunition in order to protect themselves.
+At this point, order broke down completely and the soldiers mobbed the supply tents, grabbing rifles and ammunition to take revenge.

 The soldiers began firing indiscriminately into the surrounding buildings.
 After several minutes of shooting at Camp Logan, Sergeant Vida Henry ordered the men in the area – about 150 – to fill their canteens, grab extra ammunition, and fall in to march on Houston.

 The group marched through neighborhoods on the outskirts of the city and fired at houses with outdoor lights.
-They fired on a car with two white occupants, but let a second car with black occupants pass.
+They fired on a car with two white occupants.
 They marched nearly two and a half miles, all the way to the San Felipe district, before they encountered any police officers.
-Due to the disorganization of the HPD and the belief that the black soldiers would be unable to arm themselves, officers had been sent out only in small numbers, expecting to quickly subdue unarmed men.
-The first police casualties occurred when a group of six officers stumbled upon large numbers of armed soldiers.
-Two policemen (including Daniels) were killed immediately, and one later died of wounds he had sustained.
+Due to the disorganization of the HPD and the belief that the black soldiers would be unable to arm themselves, white officers had been sent out in small numbers, expecting to quickly subdue unarmed men.
+The first police casualties occurred when a group of six officers stumbled upon numerous armed soldiers.
+The soldiers fatally shot two policemen (including Daniels), and a third later died of wounds he had sustained.

 As the soldiers moved through Houston, an open-topped car carrying a man in an olive-drab uniform approached them.
 Believing this to be the uniform of a mounted policeman, the soldiers opened fire only to discover later that they had killed Captain Joseph W. Mattes of the Illinois National Guard.
 The killing of a military officer drove home the seriousness of their uprising and of the consequences faced by black men for attacking white people.

 At this point, soldiers began to desert the group, and Sergeant Henry led the remainder on a march back to Camp Logan.
-Just outside the San Felipe district, Henry shook hands with the remaining soldiers and informed them that he planned to kill himself after they left.
-Despite this vow, Henry's body was found in the area the next day, with a crushed skull and bayonet wound to the shoulder.
+Just outside the San Felipe district, Henry shook hands with the remaining soldiers and told them that he planned to kill himself after they left.
+Henry's body was found in the area the next day, with his skull crushed and a bayonet or knife wound to his shoulder.

-By the time the firing ceased seventeen people were dead, including four police officers, nine civilians, and two soldiers.
+By the time the firing ceased, 17 people were dead, including four police officers, nine civilians, and two soldiers.
 One soldier and a police officer later died from wounds sustained during the riot, and one soldier died from wounds sustained during his capture the next day.